Testing Higgs $CP$ properties at the CEPC with an additional ISR parameter: Experimental procedures

+We include in calculations the leading order diagrams with on-shell resonant $Z$ and $W$ production and also subleading order nonresonant diagrams.
+The subleading diagrams give a few percent contribution in the cross sections.

-To suppress these backgrounds, additional event preselection requires two oppositely charged muons accompanied by any additional detector activity.
-This preselection effectively suppresses the last three processes, although a small number of events pass the preselection due to FSR and hadronization effects.
+To suppress these backgrounds, additional event preselection requires two oppositely charged muons accompanied by additional detector activity: at least one reconstructed jet or identified electron.
+This preselection effectively suppresses the $\mu^+\mu^-$ and $WW/ZZ$ processes, although a small number of events pass the preselection due to FSR and hadronization effects.
 The event numbers and preselections efficiencies are given in Table~\ref{tab:preselections}.

 A residual contribution from $ZZ$ and $\mu^+\mu^-$ events remains after the preselection and is further suppressed by different requirements applied in different $E_{\text{RECO}}$ ranges.